Home k8s part 2 deploying a web app

 iframe

-The client goes to the DNS server k8s.thekor.eu which points to 192.168.3.82 and 192.168.3.83.
-The worker node01 or worker node02 forwards it to ingress who forwards it to the ingress controller.
+The client goes to the DNS server mongo-k8s.thekor.eu which points to a reverse proxy.
+The worker node01 or worker node02 forwards it to the ingress controller.
 The request then gets forwarded to the web app’s svc who forwards it to the pod

-I’ve opted for dnsmasq as it allows you to specify 2 ip addresses for 1 A record as we don’t have a load balancer just yet.
+I’ve opted for dnsmasq as it allows you to specify 2 ip addresses for 1 A record as we did not setup the “haproxy load balancer” just yet.
+You can browse this article or my previous article if you want to get it setup.

 As a side note, if you have small VMs like me you might consider reducing the memory requirements